InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 1. Provide SKAdNetwork IDs to each supply partner
 2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidResponse.imp.ext.skadn`
-3. Determine at runtime if their entity is eligible for attribution postbacks
+3. Determine if their entity is eligible for attribution postbacks
 4. Return all necessary signed parameters to SSP/SDK to facilitate ad signatures and receive install validation postbacks at endpoint established during SKAdNetwork registration with Apple

 #### Publishers/source app’s responsibilities are to: